chanokin/pyDVS/README.md

 ## A Cython-based Dynamic Vision Sensor (DVS) emulator.
 It can be used within a Python environment as demostrated in the various test files.

-A DVS is a camera-like sensor
+A DVS is a camera-like sensor which emits per-pixel asynchronous Address-Event Representation (AER) packets.
+These are originated due to an intensity level change has reached a certain threshold.

+This project emulates this behaviour using commodity hardware, that is a regular PC and camera.
+Modifications to the default behaviour where added, mainly: encoding of values using time, local inhibition and dynamic thresholds.

 Requirements:
 - Cython